City of Cincinnati

 Repair Affair is PWC's annual spring volunteer event, providing home repairs and modifications that enable low-income, elderly and disabled residents to remain safely in their homes.
 Individuals, businesses and community groups can volunteer for a day (in some cases, more than one day) to help a client with various home repair needs, ranging from the simple - fixing handrails and installing grab bars; to the more extensive - home modifications for the disabled, ramps, drywall, etc.

-Repair Affair was developed by People Working Cooperatively in 1983 as a free outreach program to help very low-income elderly and disabled homeowners with the home repairs they need to keep their homes safe and habitable.
-Low-income, elderly and disabled homeowners are often the most vulnerable residents in a community.
-When they physically or financially lose the ability to care for their homes, their quality of life can diminish.
+Repair Affair was developed by People Working Cooperatively in 1983 as an outreach program to help very low-income elderly and disabled homeowners with the home repairs they need to keep their homes safe and habitable.
+32 years later, PWC is still providing volunteers together to make an impact on the quality of life of our most vulnerable neighbors.

 What kinds of repairs are performed during Repair Affair?